ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of an existing service credential to use for this service binding.
 If you do not specify a service instance credential, new credentials are generated during the bind action.
 This value is optional.
 </dd>
 <dt>`-w`, `--wait`</dt>
 <dd>Bind the service instance and wait for the service binding to be ready.
-If you specify the `wait` option, the job bind waits for a maximum time in seconds, as set by the `wait-timeout` option, for the job bind to complete successfully.
-If the job bind is not completed successfully or fails within the specified `wait-timeout` period, the command fails.
+If you specify the `--wait` option, the job bind waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the job bind to complete successfully.
+If the job bind is not completed successfully or fails within the specified `--wait-timeout` period, the command fails.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for the service binding to be ready.
-This value is required if the `wait` option is specified.
-This value is ignored if the `no-wait` option is specified.
+This value is required if the `--wait` option is specified.
+This value is ignored if the `--no-wait` option is specified.
 The default value is <code>300</code>.
 </dd>
 </dl>